RamSri100/Kerberos-Protocol/README.md

 ---------
 Challenges:
-Understanding Kerberos ticket flow (AS → TGS → Service)- Studied real Kerberos packet flow and simplified it logically Avoiding crypto libraries- Implemented XOR cipher and key derivation manually Ticket & timestamp validation-Created reusable helper functions for freshness verification Managing multiple keys-Used consistent JSON structures and hex-encoding for clarity Organizing modules-Divided each stage into separate Python files for modular clarity
+i.Understanding the working flow of Kerberos  (AS → TGS → Service). ii.Avoiding the external cryptographic libraries. iii.Ticket and timestamp validation. iv.Management of multiple keys. v.Organization of all the modules.

 ---------
+Solutions:
+i.
+Analyzed the true Kerberos packet flow in order to arrive at a logical simplification. ii.
+Implemented the XOR cipher as well as the key derivation directly in python. iii.Created reusable helper functions in the main python file for freshness verification. iv.Used consistent JSON structures and hex-encoding technicques for management of the keys. v.Divided every single stage into multiple Python files in order to acheive the modular clarity.

 ---------

 How to Run:

+Firstly, open command prompt and perform the initial setup:

-Step 1: Clone the repository
-git clone https://github.com/RamSri100/Kerberos-Protocol.git
+Step 1: Cloning the created repository git clone https://github.com/RamSri100/Kerberos-Protocol.git cd Kerberos-Protocol

+Step 1: Creating the folder: kerberos-sim: mkdir kerberos-sim
+(All the python files have to be saved in this folder-under single environment).

+The, changing the directory:
-cd Kerberos-Protocol
+cd kerberos-sim

-🧩 Step 2: Create and activate virtual environment py -m venv venv venv\Scripts\activate
+Step 2: Creating and activating the virtual environment py -m venv venv venv\Scripts\activate

-🧩 Step 3: (Optional) Install Flask
-pip install flask
+Step 3: (Optional) Install Flask pip install flask

 (Flask is not required for this command-line version but can be used later for web simulation.)

+Step 4: Check the installed files:

+kerberos-sim>pip list

-🧩 Step 4: Run the client to test the full Kerberos workflow python client.py
+Step 4: Run the client to test the full Kerberos workflow python client.py

 Then enter:

 Username: alice
-Password: password123
+Password: Passw0rdA1
 Service: fileserver

-✅ Expected Output

-You should see:
+Output:

 === KERBEROS CLIENT START ===
 [AS] Authentication successful...